 My name is Rodney Stotts.
 Twenty nine years ago I was one of those teenagers who launched the Earth Conservation Corps.
 Yes, we did did launch a movement.
 A rebounding river now supports five bald eagle pairs and everybody wants to live by the river.
 We will also share a heartbreaking reality.
 Across those years we buried twenty-seven environmental heroes across those years.
 Amazing young men and women who died from violence or the extreme poverty that defined their short lives and remain power undertows.
 I press on with the understanding that America remains a work in progress.
 But above all, it is the joy I when I show a child one of my birds and see their eyes light up.

-News: ECC Named Heroes For The Plane
+News: ECC Named Heroes For The Planet

-Presented by Pierce Brosnan for National Geographic
+Presented by Pierce Brosnan

-In tribute to the founding corpsmembers & all they pioneered...
+In tribute to our founding Corps